Online therapy sessions now available

 What we are doing

-During this trying time, Youthrive and its staff are dedicated to providing our clients with continued support.
+During this trying time, we are dedicated to providing our clients with continued support.
 We are monitoring the situation closely and following advice from Queensland Health and the Department of Health in relations to management and containment.

 We are still able to offer face-to-face appointments.
 We are committed, as always, to providing our families and staff with a safe environment.
 As such, we are taking additional precautions on top of our normal procedures in order to minimise the risk of infection.

 Our clinicians can also work with families remotely through a number of communication channels, such as phone consults and telepractice, across all our services.
-We can assist by developing home programs, parent coaching and advice, reports, and visual supports and resources.
+We can also assist by developing home programs, providing parent coaching and advice, completing clinical reports, and creating visual supports and resources.

 What you can do

 If you are attending our clinics, you can help us provide a safe environment for others, particularly those who are elderly or at risk, by doing the following:

 - If you meet ANY of the following criteria, please see your doctor prior to your next appointment and follow their expert advice regarding necessary precautions:

 - You and/or your children have travelled anywhere overseas within the last 14 days OR